foxihd/hugo-brewm/README.md

 ![A11y Console](https://repository-images.githubusercontent.com/923527728/46a32a19-69ac-45b3-91a4-c4d299fb234b)

+> [!NOTE]
+> It took about 2 years to make this work up to this point.
+I enjoy every milestone this work has passes, every check boxes it ticked on my notes, and every sip on my brew.
+>
+> As for now, this work probably won't be getting any more active development.
+I can't spent too much time for perfectionism on this work.
+> Nonetheless, it still mantained in my free time.
+>
+> Keep Growing!
+> 🌱🌱🌱

 ## Feature Highlights

 - **Reader-first**: Prioritizes privacy, readability and accessibility with personalized  settings for colors, fonts, BionRead and focus mode (It's Tracker Free!).